Overview of Yala Peak and Ganjala Pass Trek

-As you climb, the trail offers spectacular views of undulating hills and lush valleys, immersing you in Langtang’s natural splendour.
-You’ll pass through Ghoda Tabela, a lovely community with a horse stable history.
+As you climb, the trail offers spectacular views of undulating hills and lush valleys, immersing you in Langtang’s natural splendor.
+You’ll pass through Ghoda Tabela, a lovely community with a horse-stable history.

 During your trip, you will be departing from Langtang Village and moving in the direction of Kyanjin Gompa.
 The trail offers stunning panoramas of the mountains in the area, adding to the experience of hiking it.
 You will have to cross wooden bridges over streams as well as trek through fields where yaks graze.
 You will notice that the air is thinner as you ascend higher, and as a result, you may start to feel the effects of the higher altitude.

 Don’t worry about it though; the gradual pace of the trip will help you get adjusted to the conditions as you go.
 You will arrive at Kyanjin Gompa, a sacred Buddhist site and a prominent cultural center in the Langtang region, after a journey of around five to six hours on foot.